teydrin/YapiLinguistics/about/README.md

 Welcome!
-Yapi Linguistics is your gateway to exploring language with powerful tools and intuitive design.
+Yapi Linguistics is your gateway to exploring the world's language families.

-📖 About This Project

-🤝 Contributing
+## About this project

-📫 Contact
+## Contact

+For any questions or requests, please use the [GitHub Issues page](https://github.com/teydrin/YapiLinguistics/issues).

+## Contributing

+Contributing: Yapi Linguistics Team